directus/directus/docs/self-hosted/quickstart.md

     environment:
       KEY: 'replace-with-random-value'
       SECRET: 'replace-with-random-value'
       ADMIN_EMAIL: 'admin@example.com'
       ADMIN_PASSWORD: 'd1r3ctu5'
       WEBSOCKETS_ENABLED: true
 ```

 Save the file.
 Let's step through it:

 - This file defines a single Docker container that will use the latest version of the `directus/directus` image.
 - The `ports` list maps internal port `8055` is made available to our machine using the same port number, meaning we can access it from our computer's browser.
 - The`volumes` section maps internal `directus/database` and `directus/uploads` to our local file system alongside the `docker-compose.yml` - meaning data is backed up outside of Docker containers.
 - The `environment` section contains any [configuration variables](/self-hosted/config-options.html) we wish to set.
   - `KEY` and `SECRET` are required and should be random values.
   - `ADMIN_EMAIL` and `ADMIN_PASSWORD` is the initial admin user credentials on first launch.
   - `WEBSOCKETS_ENABLED` is not required, but enables [Directus Realtime](/guides/real-time/getting-started/index.html).

 The volumes section is not requires, but without this, our database and file uploads will be destroyed when the Docker container stops running.
 The default database is SQLite - a self-contained server-less database that stores data to a file.

 ## Run Directus

 Run the following in your terminal:

 ```
-docker-compose up
+docker compose up
 ```

 Directus should now be available at http://0.0.0.0:8055